 Core financial control processes are the glue that holds these processes together, yet many payments organisations continue to perform these control processes manually.
 This can be especially problematic for operational teams conducting processes like reconciliations on an intra-day basis.

-Scalability only adds more complexity to the problem, as adding additional headcount is the only way for back-office teams to accommodate the rapid growth of the payments industry.
-As a result, large back-office teams in the payments landscape often spend their time on low value, repetitive and laborious jobs.
+Scalability only adds more complexity to the problem, as adding headcount is the only way for back-office teams to accommodate the rapid growth of the payments industry.
+As a result, large back-office teams in the payments landscape often spend their time on low-value, repetitive and laborious jobs.

 The build or buy software conundrum

 It is inevitable that financial organisations will consider building software internally to cope with data-related processes.
 While this has proved a popular option across other sectors, more payments organisations now realise that homegrown software quickly becomes a long-term liability as years go by.